GW250114 reveals black hole horizon signatures: measurement of horizon properties in GW250114

 For reference, the red-filled contour in Fig.~\ref{fig:f_tau_fit} shows the 90\% credible region for the horizon mode frequency $\omega_H$ [defined in Eq.~\eqref{eq:omega_H}], computed from the remnant mass and spin inferred from the full inspiral-merger-ringdown signal of GW250114.
 The dashed contours indicate the 90\% credible regions for several relevant quasinormal modes, obtained using the same remnant properties.
 Our results show that the extracted average frequency and damping rate evolve and cluster around $\omega_H$ as the analysis window shifts to later times, while remaining clearly distinct from the quasinormal modes.
+Because the inferred parameters are dominated by the early portion of each time segment, the frequencies and damping rates shown in Fig.~\ref{fig:f_tau_fit} are expected to reflect the direct-wave evolution and are consistent with the instantaneous behaviour at $t<0$ shown in Supplementary Fig.~\ref{fig:omega_G_evolution}.
 The clustering of the oscillation frequency near $2\Omega_H$ reflects the strong frame dragging that forces the orbital motion during the merger to co-rotate with the horizon's intrinsic rotation frequency.
 The increasing decay rate traces the continued radial acceleration of the object as it approaches the horizon, in agreement with the theoretical expectation from Eq.~\eqref{eq:analytic}; see also Eq.~(6) in Ref.~\cite{Oshita:2025qmn} and the Supplementary Material.
 Finally, the inferred frequency does not fully asymptote to $\omega_H$, due in part to the screening effect of the gravitational potential barrier, and in part to the limited signal-to-noise ratio at late times, which prevents the analysis from extending far enough into the regime where the asymptotic behavior would become resolvable.
 Overall, the GW250114 observations closely follow theoretical predictions for direct waves.

 To verify that the fitted damped sinusoid is not an artifact of noise, we use a detection statistic $\mathcal{D}$, defined analogously to a logarithmic Bayes factor (see Methods).
-For an analysis window starting at {$\tstart=-7 \Mfdet$}, the detection statistic comparing the single damped sinusoid model against a noise-only (null) hypothesis yields {$\mathcal{D}=530.0$}.
-The corresponding false-alarm probability is below 0.1\% between {$\tstart\in [-7,-3] \Mfdet$}, given a detection threshold of {$\mathcal{D}_{0.1\%}=8.78$} for a 0.1\% false-alarm probability.
+For an analysis window starting at {$\tstart=-7 \Mfdet$}, the detection statistic comparing the single damped sinusoid model against a noise-only (null) hypothesis yields {$\mathcal{D}=118.1$}.
+The corresponding false-alarm probability is below 1\% between {$\tstart\in [-7,-3] \Mfdet$}, given a detection threshold of {$\mathcal{D}_{1\%}=1.98$} for a 1\% false-alarm probability.